Folds/english/README.md

   to be tool(s) in a developer's toolbox, not a self-contained minimalist IDE.
 * Use of automated tests and git will be encouraged.

+Until this project has a compiler or interpreter of its own, all sample code will be written using a syntax compatible with Plain English.